mstksg/inCode/copy/entries/five-point-haskell-1.md

 ```

 It _should_ be fine as long as you only ever use `saveUser` and `getUser`...and
 nobody else has access to the database.
-But, all it takes is for someone to
+But, if someone hooks up a custom
-hook up a custom connector, or do some manual modifications, and the `users`
+connector, or does some manual modifications, then the `users` table will now
-table will now have an invalid username, bypassing Haskell.
-And because of
+have an invalid username, bypassing Haskell.
+And because of that, `getUser` can
-that, `getUser` can return an invalid string!
+return an invalid string!

 Don't assume that these inconsequential slip-ups won't happen; assume that it's
 only a matter of time.